 BPI+ security may be established between the CM and the CMTS following CM ranging (Early Authentication and Encryption (EAE)), or following registration.
-Ordinarily, BPI+ is established using EAE immediately following ranging, and remains in effect at least until the configuration file has been downloaded.
+Ordinarily, BPI+ is established using EAE immediately following ranging, and remains in effect at least until registration is complete.
 Parameters within the configuration file instruct the CM whether to maintain BPI+ security with the CMTS or to operate in an unsecured mode from that point onward.
 The CM runs with BPI+ security enabled, unless BPI+ is explicitly disabled in the DOCSIS configuration file.